Playing a sport is an excellent way to get fit without the drudgery of repetitive gym exercises.

 Like in tennis, play styles include power hitting, pinpoint hitting, counter punching (returning) and attrition, in which a player wears down their opponent over time, winning through superior fitness.
 Learn how to play squash, and you can enjoy one of the most fun ways to do exercise and achieve fitness.

-Check out this infographic about Top 5 physically demanding sports
+Check out this infographic about five most physically demanding sports

 Which type of Lacrosse is best for you?